Photon ring autocorrelations from gravitational fluctuations around a black hole: Gravitational fluctuations in a Schwarzschild background

-Although, the dynamical evolution of shock waves produced by the soft hairs was explicitly given by diffeomorphism \cite{Hawking:2016sgy}, we here expect a general formalism that can describe all the types of shock waves propagating in the black hole background.
-In this section, we are based on exact solutions of linearized vacuum Einstein field equations in Scshwarzchild background obtained by Fiziev \cite{Fiziev:2005ki}.
-To study the shock waves statistically, the two-point correlations of the gravitational fluctuations are introduced.
+In order to describe all the types of shock waves freely propagating in a black hole background, we utilize the exact solutions of linear vacuum Einstein field equations in Schwarzschild background obtained by Fiziev \cite{Fiziev:2005ki}.
+In this context, the shock waves are no longer deterministic.
+To investigate these shock waves statistically, we will introduce the two-point correlations of the gravitational fluctuations.